nextauthjs/adapters/README.md

 We have an official TypeScript [`Adapter` Interface](https://github.com/nextauthjs/next-auth/blob/main/types/adapters.d.ts), which should make complying with the existing adapter structure and the common tests, etc. much easier.

+## Testing

+We have developed a basic set of tests that apply to all adapters, i.e. to which all adapters should conform and pass.
+The code can be found in [`basic-tests.ts`](https://github.com/nextauthjs/adapters/blob/canary/basic-tests.ts), and specific implementations of which can be found in the `/tests` subdirectory of each currently available adapter.

+All adapter tests should also run against a local instance of the particular database / ORM being tested.
+For example, for TypeORM we spin up MySQL and PostgreSQL instances via docker, seed them, and execute the test suite separately against both backends.

 ## Publishing

 - [Lerna Independent Mode with Semver](https://samhogy.co.uk/2018/08/lerna-independent-mode-with-semver.html)